DanielBremont/hispn.github.io/_posts/papers/2020-05-01-Six-Reasons-Manufacturing-Central-Economy.md

+---
+layout: post
-Six Reasons Manufacturing is Central to the Economy
+title: Six Reasons Manufacturing is Central to the Economy
+categories: [papers]
+---

 Abstract